CesiumGS/3d-tiles/extensions/3DTILES_extent/README.md

   }
 ```

 Holes should be provided in **counterclockwise** winding order, and at least three coordinates must be provided.
+Holes may overlap each other, but self-intersecting holes are forbidden.

 ## Arc Types